-- 1) there is a change in future lease payments arising from the change in an index or rate; - 2) there is a change in the Company's estimate of the amount expected to be payable under a residual value guarantee; - 3) there is a change in the lease term resulting from a change of its assessment on whether it will exercise an option to purchase the underlying asset, - 4) there is a change of its assessment on whether it will exercise a purchase, extension or termination option; - 5) there is any lease modifications
+1) there is a change in future lease payments arising from the change in an index or rate; or

+- 2) there is a change in the Group's estimate of the amount expected to be payable under a residual value guarantee; or - 3) there is a change in the lease term resulting from a change of its assessment on whether it will exercise an option to purchase the underlying asset, or - 4) there is a change of its assessment on whether it will exercise an extension or termination option; or - 5) there is any lease modifications

-When the lease liability is remeasured due to above reasons including there is a change in future payment, change in Company's estimate of the amount expected to be payable under a residual value guarantee, and charge in its assessment on whether the Company will exercise a extension or termination option, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or in profit and loss if the carrying amount of the right-of-use asset has been reduced to zero.
+When the lease liability is remeasured, due to above reasons including there is a change in payment, change in Group's estimate of the amount expected to be payable under a residual value guarantee, and change in its assessment on whether the Group will exercise an extension or termination option, a corresponding adjustment is made to the carrying amount of the right of use asset, or in profit and loss if the carrying amount of the right of use asset has been reduced to zero.

-When the lease liability is remeasured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, the Company accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.
+When the lease liability is remeasured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, the Group accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right of use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.